Home

 The handsome Parish Church of Cardinham was dedicated in 1085 to St Meubred the Martyr, a fifth to sixth century Irish missionary who was beheaded in Rome and his body returned for burial to the church.

-The churchyard contains two superb Celtic crosses, one of which stands over eight feet in height, dating back to the eighth century, it has been described as one of the best in Cornwall. .
-The church was damaged by German bombs which were probably intended for Bodmin during the Second World War.
+In the churchyard stand two superb Celtic crosses, one of which stands over eight feet in height, dating back to the eighth century, it has been described as one of the best in Cornwall.
+The other is believed to date to the tenth or eleventh centuries.

 Cornish Towns and Villages